Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 Ambassador Pleck Decksetter was played by Alden Ford

-C-53 was played by Jeremy Bent
+C-53, Diplomatic Relations and Protocol Droid, was played by Jeremy Bent

 Security Officer Dar was played by Allie Kokesh